The Employer and the Employee

-The Employer and the Employee (Spanish: El empleado y el patrón) is a 2021 internationally co-produced drama film written and directed by Manolo Nieto.
+The Employer and the Employee (Spanish: El empleado y el patrón) is a 2021 drama film written and directed by Manolo Nieto.
 It tells the story of a young man to whom his father entrusts the administration of his lands and must take on the obligation of hiring a new staff to make the ranch work properly, where an unexpected and irreparable event will happen.
 It stars Nahuel Pérez Biscayart, Justina Bustos, Cristian Borges, Fátima Quintanilla and Jean Pierre Noher.
 It was selected as the Uruguayan entry in the Best International Film at the 95th Academy Awards.

 The film had its world premiere on July 9, 2021, at the Cannes Film Festival and then had a limited release in theaters in Argentina on January 13, 2022, under the distribution of Latido Films.

 Synopsis

 Rodrigo (Nahuel Pérez Biscayart), is a young man who is married to Federica (Justina Bustos), with whom he has a very young son who apparently had a neurological problem from birth, for which they decide to do medical tests.
 Meanwhile, Rodrigo will face another complication: his father (Jean Pierre Noher) asks him to take charge of the ranch, which suffered the loss of two tractor drivers and must go out in search of new employees.
 This is how he decides to go to the house of a former worker of his father, in a border area between Uruguay and Brazil, but he rejects him due to his age and health problems.
 However, he suggests that he hire his 18-year-old son Carlos (Cristian Borges).
 In this way, both begin a friendly relationship that defies all social differences, until one day at work an unprecedented tragedy occurs that puts the friendship and relationships between the families in tension.